futuregrid/manual/_sources/contributing.txt

     whatever other text editor you like.
 Thus the good news is if you like to use word to edit the documentation you can.

-* I am having difficulties understanding this how can I get help?
+* I am having difficulties understanding this.How can I get help?

-  * Please contact Gregor von Laszewski at laszewski@gmail.com he can schedule an in person meeting in Bloomington, IN or a google hangout meeting.
+  * Please contact Gregor von Laszewski at laszewski@gmail.com.
+He can schedule an in person meeting in Bloomington, IN or a google hangout meeting.

 Publication of the Manual
 --------------------------

-The manual will be automatically updates once a day
+The manual will be automatically updated once a day

 Additionally you can e-mail laszewski@gmail.com for an update request while describing which files have been changed so a review can